 - 1) Serve as official representative of A.S.
 Program Board in all campus, system wide, local, state, and federal matters, unless otherwise provided herein; shall be the official spokesperson for the Board. - 2) Facilitate all Program Board meetings. - 3) Hold at least five (5) regularly scheduled office hours per week. - 4) Be responsible for the fiscal management of the entire Board. - 5) Prepare and present to Senate Finance and Business Committee, in conjunction with Program Board, the yearly Program Board budget. - 6) Coordinate the operations of all Program Board Coordinators and assist in solving any programming problems or issues which may arise. - 7) Conduct Program Board phone votes when the action in question must be taken before the next regularly scheduled Board meeting.
-The Commissioner must provide pro and con statements to each voting member when conducting a phone vote. - 8) Attend, or send a designate to, at least two (2) Senate meeting per quarter to report on Program Board's activities. - 9) Coordinate all Program Board office activities including, but not limited to, hiring and supervising of student office staff, and student staff supervision. - 10) The Commissioner or their designate shall be responsible for coordinating the Program Board office during the Summer session, including supervising any paid office staff, and shall coordinate, with the advisor, planning for the upcoming academic year. - 11) Shall meet with each Coordinator at least twice per quarter and shall meet with the Associate Director and the Deputy Commissioner regularly. - 12) Shall attend A.S.
-Assembly each quarter. - 13) Shall attend all campus Major Events Meetings. - 14) Shall organize the interview process for selecting next years' board. - H) Duties and Powers of the Deputy Commissioner: - 1) Hold at least five (5) regularly scheduled office hours per week. - 2) Attend all Program Board meetings as a voting member, and chair meetings in the absence of the Commissioner.
-Assist the Commissioner as necessary. - 3) Serve as primary liaison for Program Board to campus agencies and student groups. - 4) Seek funding/support from both large corporations and local businesses in order to finance the annual Extravaganza and other Program Board events. - 5) Make regular reports to Program Board on status of all funding related co-sponsorships. - 6) Upon the vacancy of the position of Commissioner, shall assume all duties of the Commissioner and act as interim Commissioner until such time as a new Commissioner can be appointed and approved. - 7) Coordinate A.S.
-Program Board presence at campus events, including UCen fair and Campus Activities Fair. - I) Duties and Powers of all Program Board Coordinators:
+The Commissioner must provide pro and con statements to each voting member when conducting a phone vote.

+- 8) Attend, or send a designate to, at least two (2) Senate meeting per quarter to report on Program Board's activities. - 9) Coordinate all Program Board office activities including, but not limited to, hiring/dismissing of office staff, staff supervision, and staff payroll. - 10) The Commissioner or their designate shall be responsible for coordinating the Program Board office during the Summer session, including supervising any paid office staff, and shall coordinate, with the advisor, planning for the upcoming academic year. - 11) Shall meet with each Coordinator at least twice per quarter and shall meet with the Associate Director and the Deputy Commissioner regularly. - 12) Write an in-depth report at the end of each quarter to describe the job-related experiences that he or she faced during that quarter to serve as a guide for future individuals holding the position. - 13) Shall attend A.S.
+Assembly each quarter. - 14) Shall attend all campus Major Events Meetings. - 15) Shall organize the interview process for selecting next years' board. - H) Duties and Powers of the Deputy Commissioner: - 1) Hold at least five (5) regularly scheduled office hours per week. - 2) Attend all Program Board meetings as a voting member, and chair meetings in the absence of the Commissioner.
+Assist the Commissioner as necessary. - 3) Serve as primary liaison for Program Board to all campus agencies, groups, and services; maintain an ongoing dialogue with all campus agencies relevant to the functioning of Program Board; and coordinate and obtain approval for necessary campus services. - 4) Seek funding/support from both large corporations and local businesses in order to finance the annual Extravaganza and other Program Board events. - 5) Make regular reports to Program Board on status of all funding related co-sponsorships. - 6) Upon the vacancy of the position of Commissioner, shall assume all duties of the Commissioner and act as interim Commissioner until such time as a new Commissioner can be appointed and approved. - 7) Write an in-depth report at the end of each quarter to describe the job-related experiences that he or she faced during that quarter to serve as a guide for future individuals holding the position. - 8) Coordinate A.S.
+Program Board presence at campus events, including UCen fair and Campus Activities Fair. - I) Duties and Powers of all Program Board Coordinators: - 1) Hold at least five (5) regularly scheduled office hours per week in order to be available for agents, promoters, musicians/bands, lecturers, interested students, staff, etc., as appropriate. - 2) Attend all Program Board meetings, or send a qualified proxy. - 3) Have ultimate fiscal responsibility to Program Board for each event they produced.